1) What sort of content can I expect to find on this blog?

 - Joe Cool Band (occasional guest drummer)

-- Many other “starter” bands, in my very young days.
+- Countless other “starter” bands, in my very young days.

 7) What instruments do you play?